bbc/dvbcss-synctiming/docs/README.md

 It is expected that this will be dominated by the dispersion of the wall clock estimate.

+When the measurement system is pretending to be a CSA it records dispersion of the Wall Clock (the potential error) during the measurement period.
+It does so by listening for changes reported by the algorithm for clock synchronisation used within its Wall Clock protocol Client.

 ### How are the detected flashes/beeps matched up with the video sequence?